 Layers and attributes

 When you simulate overprint on export, vector features are rasterized into images.
 They are not maintained as individual vector layers in the output PDF file.
+This results in options specific to vector data, such as Export georeference information, being disabled.

 Embed color profile

 Include the color profile set for the map or layout in the exported file.
 This helps create consistency in colors when the file is viewed on different devices.
+If the profile is not embedded, or a non-color-managed viewer is used, the colors may be significantly different than what is seen on-screen.

 The Security tab contains options relating to the security of the PDF export, including password protection and restricting editing capabilities.